zinthir/-mlptf2-Maps_Slav/MAPS.md

 * Creator: Sufficient

 Map based on cp_cloak where instead of mercs watching from the skybox its mares, and they are watching (You), as well as other mares.
 Unlike cp_cloak, this map is bigger and is a viable koth map while containing elements of a trade or fun server map.

+### midnight_keep
+* Creator: Slav

+Large nighttime map with no objective featuring a pony-occupied fortress in the snowy mountains near Luna Bay.

+### pl_twosisters
+* Creator: Slav

+Push the cart from a settlement in the everfree forest up to the gates of the castle of the two sisters!
+Features forest, cave and medieval themes.

+### koth_saddlepoint
+* Creator: Slav

+Both teams fight for control of their generator to power up a portal to equstria on round win, inspired by pl_rainbowdashride.
+Mountain research facility themes.